SyneRBI/SIRF/doc/UserGuide.md

                         or discerned from the scanner name and parameters given in the arguments;
-                        MR: Specifies the file containing raw data. set_storage_scheme
-               (PET/MR) Specifies whether the intermediate data should be kept in files or in RAM (see Acquisition data storage scheme management in Appendix).
+                        MR: Specifies the file containing raw data. set_storage_scheme  Specifies whether the intermediate data should be kept in files or in RAM (see Acquisition data storage scheme management in Appendix).
-    get_storage_scheme
-               (PET/MR) Returns currently used storage scheme.
+    get_storage_scheme  Returns currently used storage scheme.
     create_uniform_image
                   (PET) Returns new compatible ImageData object.
-    as_array   (PET/MR) Returns the object data as an array. fill       (PET/MR) Replaces the object data with user-supplied data. sort           (MR) Sorts the acquisition data.
+    as_array            Returns the object data as an array. fill                Replaces the object data with user-supplied data. sort           (MR) Sorts the acquisition data.
-    is_sorted      (MR) Returns true if and only if the acquisition data is sorted. get_info       (MR) Returns information on the acquisition data. process        (MR) Processes the acquisition data by a chain of gadgets. dimensions    (PET) Returns the acquisition data dimensions show       (PET/MR) Displays the acquisition data as a set of 2D sinograms (PET) or xy-slices (MR)
+    is_sorted      (MR) Returns true if and only if the acquisition data is sorted. get_info       (MR) Returns information on the acquisition data. process        (MR) Processes the acquisition data by a chain of gadgets. dimensions    (PET) Returns the acquisition data dimensions show                Displays the acquisition data as a set of 2D sinograms (PET) or xy-slices (MR)

 ##### ImageData

-Class for data representing 3D objects.
-Inherits from `DataContainer`.
+An engine-specific image data container class for data representing 3D objects.
+Inherits from `sirf.SIRF.ImageData`.

-###### Methods (in addition to those of DataContainer):
+###### Methods:

-    ImageData (PET/MR)  Constructor.
-Reads data from a file or creates empty object. initialise   (PET)  Sets the image size in voxels, voxel sizes and the origin. fill      (PET/MR)  Replaces the object data with user-supplied data. as_array  (PET/MR)  Returns the object data as an array. read_from_file
-              (PET/MR)  Reads the image data from file. get_uniform_copy
+    ImageData           Constructor.
+Reads data from a file or creates empty object. initialise   (PET)  Sets the image size in voxels, voxel sizes and the origin. fill                Replaces the object data with user-supplied data. as_array            Returns the object data as an array. read_from_file      Reads the image data from file. get_uniform_copy
-                 (PET)  Returns a copy of this image filled with a constant value. add_shape    (PET)  Adds a shape to the image. show      (PET/MR)  Displays the image as a set of 2D xy-slices. dimensions   (PET)  Returns the object data dimensions voxel_sizes  (PET)  Returns the voxel sizes
+                 (PET)  Returns a copy of this image filled with a constant value. add_shape    (PET)  Adds a shape to the image. show                Displays the image as a set of 2D xy-slices. dimensions   (PET)  Returns the object data dimensions voxel_sizes  (PET)  Returns the voxel sizes